- Globally, employee engagement is in a costly slump

 - Engaged employees improve key relationships within an organization

-In 2021, 21% of the world's employees were engaged at work.
-Although this is an increase of one percentage point from 2020, we have still not returned to our peak of 22% recorded in 2019.
+In 2022, 23% of the world's employees were engaged at work.
+This is an increase of two percentage points from 2021, and surpasses the prior high point of 22% recorded in 2019.

-Clearly, the pandemic has taken a toll on the world's workers.
 Employee engagement had been rising for the past decade, but the pandemic has stalled that steadily increasing trend.
 Leaders are now responsible for creating new work environments that are more resilient and adaptable to global shocks.
-The future trajectory of employee engagement will be one measure of their success.
+The future trajectory of employee engagement will be one measure of their success and, with increases recorded for the past two years, it appears to be showing signs of recovery.

 Why Engagement Matters